 Be aware of harmful bits and pieces

-All kinds of interesting things wash up on the beach every day.
-In amongst the treasures there can be harmful bits and pieces, particularly for our furry friends.
+All kinds of interesting things wash up on the beach.
+In amongst the treasures there can be harmful objects, particularly for our furry friends.
 Please be aware and try to avoid your dog eating anything on the beach.